Flep-Glop/rogue-resident-local/docs/updated-master-gdd.md

 - Reference Document: Core Systems Document, Section 1

 **4. Day/Night Cycle**
-- Day Phase: Time-based hospital simulation
+- Day Phase: Fluid time-based hospital simulation
-- Night Phase: Knowledge development and ability selection
+- Night Phase: Knowledge development and application selection
 - Progressive time control increasing over the residency
+- Hill Home as the central hub for night activities
 - Reference Document: Glossary & Constants, Section 1.1

 **5. Progression Framework**
 - Four-season structure with increasing complexity
-- Seasonal advancement requirements and milestones
-- Build development pathways with viable specializations
+- Mastery-based boss encounter availability
+- Specialization through limited SP economy (33% gap)
 - Reference Document: Core Systems Document, Section 4

-### 1.4 Build Archetypes
+### 1.4 Viable Build Paths

-Players can pursue four distinct build approaches, each with unique gameplay advantages:
+While formal build archetypes are no longer enforced, players can pursue several viable paths:

-1. **The Specialist** - Deep mastery in one knowledge domain
+1. **Domain Specialization** - Deep mastery in one knowledge domain
-2. **The Integrator** - Balanced knowledge across all domains
+2. **Cross-Domain Integration** - Balanced knowledge across all domains
-3. **The Technician** - Focus on equipment and measurement domains
+3. **Technical Focus** - Emphasis on equipment and measurement domains
-4. **The Communicator** - Focus on patient care and treatment domains
+4. **Communication Focus** - Emphasis on patient care and treatment domains

-Reference Document: Glossary & Constants, Section 7
+Reference Document: Core Systems Document, Section 4.4

 ## PART 2: WORLD & NARRATIVE DESIGN

 ### 2.1 Setting Overview

-**Pacific Rim University Hospital (PRUH)** is a prestigious academic medical center on the west coast, known for its advanced cancer treatment program.
+A **prestigious teaching hospital** on the west coast, known for its advanced cancer treatment program.
 The hospital serves as the primary setting during the Day Phase, with different locations hosting various activities.

-**Hill Home** is the player's residence overlooking the hospital, serving as the Night Phase setting with two distinct areas:
+**Hill Home** is the player's residence overlooking the hospital, serving as the Night Phase setting with three distinct areas:
 - **Observatory** - For viewing and developing the Knowledge Constellation
-- **Study Desk** - For selecting Clinical Applications for the next day
+- **Study Desk** - For reviewing journal and selecting Applications
+- **Wardrobe/Mirror** - For character customization

 The aesthetic combines clean clinical precision with the beauty of celestial constellations, creating a unique visual metaphor for knowledge development.